-Everyday Maths – for shopping, budgeting, saving, managing debt, weighing and measuring, calculating discounts
+Everyday Maths – (at two levels) for shopping, budgeting, saving, managing debt, weighing and measuring, calculating discounts

 Beginner Computer and Intermediate Computer – six month courses covering basic computer skills, computer terms and computers for work (these courses are for students attending other sessions with us, or who have problems with reading and writing).

 Learner Licence – Help with the Road Code for passing your Learner Licence, for people who have problems with reading

 Pasifika – reading, writing, spelling and grammar, plus speaking and listening, for our Pacific Island learners

 Thanks to Adult Literacy Franklin for sharing their learner stories.